Rashid-007/commute-auth-service/README.md

-# Commute Service - Commute Authentication Service
+# Commute Service - Commute Identity Service

-This service offers OAuth2 authentication services (jwt based)
+This service offers jwt based authentication services (jwt based) with which the other resources can be accessed based on the account role

 ## Build
 `mvn package`